If you have M.E., the following might help you practically:

 2. Canadian Guidelines.

 Get yourself a copy of the Canadian Guidelines, proper title, Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: A Clinical Case Definition and Guidelines for Medical Practitioners (authors, Carruthers and van de Sande), published 2005.
-To date, these are the best medical guidelines for both doctor and patient.
-It can be downloaded from this website under 'Documents'; alternatively, you can buy a hard copy for under £2 from Invest in M.E. at firstname.lastname@example.org, or phone 02380 251719.
+These, along with the International Consensus Criteria, are probably the best medical guidelines for both doctor and patient.
+They can be downloaded from this website under 'Links'; alternatively, you can buy a hard copy for under £2 from Invest in M.E. at email@example.com, or phone 02380 251719.

-Why not give a copy of the Canadian Guidelines to your G.P?
+Why not give a copy of either the Canadian Guidelines or International Guidelines to your G.P?

 3. The New International Consensus Criteria for M.E.